stellaservice/glue_ops/README.md

     fileSync: namedSync # This must be a reference to a named fileSync
     branch: master # Used to branch off of and PR back to
 ```

+## Authentication

+For actions (run command) that rely on communicating with Github (cloning, PRing) the CLI relies on the environment variable GITHUB_TOKEN being set with proper scopes.
+This CLI has been tested with a personal access token including the following scopes: `repo, read:org`

+**Sync command can be used standalone without GITHUB_TOKEN**

 ## File Syncs